Rocky Mountain spotted fever is a notifiable disease in the US. Can be fatal if not treated early.

 CAO declares that he has no competing interests.

-Professor Christopher A. Ohl would like to gratefully acknowledge Dr Steven C. Buckingham, a previous contributor to this monograph.
-SCB is an author of several references cited in this monograph.
+Professor Christopher A. Ohl would like to gratefully acknowledge Dr Steven C. Buckingham, a previous contributor to this topic.
+SCB is an author of several references cited in this topic.
 We were made aware that Dr Steven C. Buckingham is now deceased.